merlinkv/A1200_4xKickstart_Switcher/README.md

 # Description

 A Kickstart switcher for the A1200D or A1200T allowing to use up to 4 Kickstart's of 1MByte each.

-Based on two M27160 IC's.
+Based on two M27C160 EPROM's.